Tuesday, October 23, 1:00 pm to 5:30 pm

 Ladies: Dark clothing should be worn under the black robes.
 No flowers are to be worn or carried.

-According to traditions of academic regalia, no jewelry or non-academic accessories should be worn on the outside of the robe; no accessories or decor should be on the cap.
+According to traditions of academic regalia, no jewelry or non-academic accessories should be worn on the outside of the robe.
 The only exceptions are the medallions and cords worn to indicate academic honors (contact your sponsor for further information).

 During the ceremony, each candidate will walk across the stage and receive a diploma cover.
 A photograph will be taken at this point by a professional photographer.
 Under no circumstances will anyone other than the professional photographer be allowed on the stage to take pictures.
 Anyone taking pictures from the floor should be careful not to block the aisles.
 Thank you for your cooperation.

 3. Seating for elderly and those with physical limitations

 The location of the ceremony will offer plenty of seating for the elderly and those with physical limitations.

 4. Seating for guests requiring sign language interpreter

 If family members or other guests require the services of an interpreter, the candidate should contact the Registrar’s Office immediately.
 We will need to request an interpreter.
 If there is a need, seats will be held with a sign stating: “Reserved for Guests requiring Sign Language Interpretation.”